 - Displaced type III fractures with reduction of the subacromial space.
 These fractures would need surgical intervention

-Former type is more sever and may require surgical fixation.
+The former type is more severe and may require surgical fixation.

 Extraarticular Glenoid neck Fractures

-These might be associated acromioclavicular separation or clavicular fracture.
+These might be associated with acromioclavicular separation or clavicular fracture.